Bourbon Burning: 45,000 Barrels Of Jim Beam Destroyed In Massive Fire In Kentucky

-Fire crews are on scene as a major fire ripped through a Jim Beam Bourbon warehouse facility in Versailles, Kentucky engulfing two storage facilities according to WKYT TV on Wednesday
+Fire crews are on scene as a major fire rips through a Jim Beam Bourbon warehouse facility in Versailles, Kentucky, engulfing two storage facilities, according to WKYT TV on Wednesday

 The blaze began in the aging warehouse on McCracken Pike, near the Franklin County line around 11:30 p.m.

-The fire has been put out in one of the warehouses while an estimated 45,000 barrels of bourbon are burning in the warehouse facility that’s still grappling with the massive fire.
+The fire has been put out in one of the warehouses, while an estimated 45,000 barrels of bourbon are burning in another warehouse facility that’s still grappling with the massive fire.

 It’s unclear what caused the destructive blaze, but Woodford County Emergency Management Director Drew Chandler told WKYT-TV that it may have been caused by a lightning strike.